-Term One - Screen Study.
-Students will interrogate the work of various filmmakers from the perspective of the actor.
-This may include Pedro Almodóvar, Luc Besson, Martin Scorsese, David Lynch, Jean Luc Godard, Andrea Arnold, Jane Campion and Michael Haneke.
+In Terms One and Two, screen study interrogates the work of various filmmakers from the perspective of the actor.
+This may include the work of Pedro Almodóvar, Luc Besson, David Lynch, Jean-Luc Godard, Andrea Arnold, Jane Campion, Lynne Ramsay and Michael Haneke.

 In the summer term, there is a Short Drama Project which is commissioned for Central and written by professional writers/filmmakers, and is shot on location by a professional crew.
 These films are screened in London’s West End as a showcase in June.
 Previous films have been entered for, and received awards at, national and international film festivals such as Sundance (2017), London Film Festival (2016), Monaco International Film Festival (2017), Raindance (Winner 2016), Encounters and London Short Film Festival.

-Terms Three and Four, you will complete your work with the Sustained Independent Project.
+During Terms Three and Four, you will complete your work with the Sustained Independent Project.
 There are three options offered in this unit: a research portfolio, a dissertation, or producing and performing in a short film.
 The work must be original and partnerships with graduates from film schools are encouraged.
-In previous years, films have been accepted at festivals, including London Shorts and Norwich Film Festival.
+In previous years, films have been accepted at festivals, including London Short Film Festival, Aesthetica and Norwich Film Festival.

 Modes of assessment include practical assignments, reflective writing, presentations, and written and practicebased research.
 For the independent project there is an option to make a film, write a dissertation or compile a portfolio, which would include a case study of a filmmaker and an extended research enquiry.